quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The server then encrypts the second through seventeenth octets using the 128-bit AES-ECB cipher.

+# ICMP Processing

+For protocols where 4-tuple load balancing is sufficient, it is straightforward to deliver ICMP packets from the network to the server that can consume it, by reading the IP and transport-layer headers to obtain the 4-tuple.
+When routing is based on connection ID, further measures are required, as most QUIC packets that trigger ICMP responses will only contain a client-generated connection ID that contains no routing information.

+To solve this problem, load balancers MAY maintain a mapping of Client IP and port to server ID based on recently observed packets.

+Alternatively, servers MAY implement the technique described in Section 14.4.1 of {{QUIC-TRANSPORT}} to increase the likelihood a Source Connection ID is included in ICMP responses to Path Maximum Transmission Unit (PMTU) probes.
+Load balancers MAY parse the echoed packet to extract the Source Connection ID, if it contains a QUIC long header, and extract the Server ID as if it were in a Destination CID.

 # Retry Service {#retry-offload}

 When a server is under load, QUICv1 allows it to defer storage of connection